peteroupc/CBOR/README.md

 * Carsten Bormann reviewed this library and gave helpful suggestions.
 * Anders Gustafsson converted this library to a Portable Class Library.

+I thank all users who sent issues to this repository.